 ALTE’s Can Do statements, its quality standards and other contributions to language learning and assessment form part of our approach to developing and delivering high-quality examinations.
-The systems of quality control used by Cambridge English Language Assessment are subject to independent auditing by ALTE.
+The systems of quality control used by Cambridge Assessment English are subject to independent auditing by ALTE.

 The CEFR describes language ability in a scale of levels from A1 for beginners up to C2 for those who have mastered a language.

 What can learners do at each level?

 Cambridge Assessment English is a founder member of ALTE (Association of Language Testers in Europe), a group of leading language testing organisations in Europe.
 In order to make examination results easier to understand, ALTE members have developed a series of Can Do statements for each of the CEFR levels.
 These statements describe what language users can typically do with the language at different levels and in different contexts (general, social and tourist, work or study).